Filling Cheap Eats in Seoul Under 10,000 Won

 5. Pyo Juk (표죽)

-This rice porridge is both comforting and filling, perfect for a quick breakfast or lunch.
-You’ll find various flavours, from chicken to pumpkin, that cater to different tastes.
+This rice porridge is both comforting and filling, ideal for a quick breakfast or lunch.
+You’ll find various flavors, from chicken to pumpkin, that cater to different tastes.
+Pyo juk is often recommended for its health benefits, making it a popular choice among those seeking a lighter meal.

-- Where to Find: Small shops in Itaewon or Gangnam often have this on their menus.
+- Where to Find: Small shops in Itaewon or Gangnam often have this on their menus, with some specializing solely in porridge.

 - Price: Expect to pay around 8,000 to 10,000 won ($6.50 to $8).